IsmailBenotmane/Merlin/README.md

 pip install -r requirements.txt
 ```

-Set `OPENAI_API_KEY` in the environment or in a `.env` file to enable OpenAI embeddings and conversational mode.
-Without a key the system falls back to local embeddings and displays raw search results.
+Set `OPENAI_API_KEY` in the environment or edit `Config.OPENAI_API_KEY` in `config.py` to enable OpenAI embeddings and conversational mode.
+A placeholder key is included in the repository—replace it with your own.
+To force local embeddings only, set `USE_OPENAI_EMBEDDINGS = False`.

 ## Running the System